 This chapter describes the process used to identify and screen a range of reasonable alternatives.
-It presents the rationale used to eliminate alternatives from further consideration or to forward them for detailed analysis in the DEIS and FEIS.
-It also compares the alternatives evaluated in the DEIS and FEIS.
+It presents the rationale used to eliminate alternatives from further consideration or to forward them for detailed analysis in this DEIS.
+It also compares the alternatives evaluated in the DEIS.